Medienkunzt/Curve-Plotting-Graph-Paper/README.md

 # Curve Plotting Graph Paper Recreation

-This project aims to recreate the **Kodak E 64 Curve Plotting Graph Paper** using `matplotlib` in Python.
+This project aims to recreate an enhance the **Kodak E 64 Curve Plotting Graph Paper** using `matplotlib` in Python.
 The project is currently a **work in progress** and will support multiple versions with different scales, including:

 - **Log Exposure Scale (MILLILUX/s)**
 - **Zone System (1-10)**